DanielCantabella/BDM_Project1/README.md

 [persistentLanding.py](persistentLanding.py), which loads data in the persistent landing zone.
 The script tries to upload preferable Avro files in HDFS.
 In case it is not possible due to any reason (mainly because of a lack of a predefined schema), it loads the files in raw format.

+### Configurations:
+The project contains a [config.cfg](src%2Futils%2Fconfig.cfg) file, where important constants are set:
+- The VM server information
+- The path of the zones
+- Configuration names, such as table names

 **_NOTE:_** If you need to install some modules you can run the `pip install -r requirements.txt` command on top of [run.sh](run.sh) script.
 If you do not want to load Avro files but only the raw data, you can uncomment `UPLOAD RAW FILES TO HDFS` section in [run.sh](run.sh) and comment the `CREATE AND UPLOAD AVRO FILES` section.